youyanggu/covid19_projections/index.md

 ## Recent Updates

+* **May 31:** We have updated our projections after an analysis of recent studies showing [promising treatment results](https://www.nejm.org/doi/full/10.1056/NEJMoa2007764), [possible seasonality effects](https://projects.iq.harvard.edu/covid19), [high mask-wearing compliance](https://www.usatoday.com/story/news/politics/2020/05/21/coronavirus-wearing-mask-public-common-nationscape-survey-finds/5215365002/), and [slow reopenings](https://twitter.com/youyanggu/status/1263283908914761729).

 * **May 29:** We ran a simulation on what would happen if just 20% of infected individuals reduced their own transmission by 25% (such as by self-quarantining immediately after showing symptoms).
 US deaths would be 30% lower by May 29, and up to 50% lower by September.
 See the results [here](/us-self-quarantine).

 * **May 27:** We added [7 new countries](/#global-projections) (Australia, Belarus, Bolivia, Cuba, Honduras, Kuwait, UAE), [2 Canadian provinces](/#global-projections) (Alberta and British Columbia), and [20 US counties](/#us-counties).
 We now have projections for 71 countries (>99% of all global COVID-19 deaths), 4 Canadian provinces (99% of Canadian COVID-19 deaths), 56 US states and territories, and 34 US counties (including the top 30 most populous counties).

 * **May 26:** We have extended our projections to September 1, 2020.

-* **May 22:** We have updated our projections after an analysis of recent studies showing [promising treatment results](https://www.nejm.org/doi/full/10.1056/NEJMoa2007764), [possible seasonality effects](https://projects.iq.harvard.edu/covid19), [high mask-wearing compliance](https://www.usatoday.com/story/news/politics/2020/05/21/coronavirus-wearing-mask-public-common-nationscape-survey-finds/5215365002/), [slow reopenings](https://twitter.com/youyanggu/status/1263283908914761729), [widespread reopenings](https://www.wsj.com/articles/coronavirus-latest-news-05-20-2020-11589963481), [unreported care home deaths](https://www.economist.com/europe/2020/05/09/many-covid-deaths-in-care-homes-are-unrecorded), [increased efforts for contact tracing](https://www.npr.org/sections/health-shots/2020/04/28/846736937/we-asked-all-50-states-about-their-contact-tracing-capacity-heres-what-we-learne), and [conflated testing numbers](https://www.theatlantic.com/health/archive/2020/05/cdc-and-states-are-misreporting-covid-19-test-data-pennsylvania-georgia-texas/611935/).

 * **May 17:** We added a tests-per-day target for each region based on Harvard Global Health Institute's [study](https://globalepidemics.org/2020/05/07/hghi-projected-tests-needed-may15/) that recommends 10 contacts per infected individual.
 You can see this estimate above the "Newly Infected" graph on each projection page (e.g. we estimate 1.3 million tests/day are needed for the [US](/us)).
 Download the raw data [here](https://github.com/youyanggu/covid19_projections/tree/master/tests_target).